MicrosoftDocs/dataexplorer-docs/data-explorer/one-click-ingestion-new-table.md

 ## Filter data

-Choose from one of the following options to ingest specific files, or to filter the selection of files.
+In **File filters** you can filter files to ingest specific files, or to filter the files in your search.

 * If you want to, filter the data to ingest only files that end with a specific file extension.